Congratulations to Kelsi Dungan on being a Ruby's Rainbow 2013 recipient! Read more.

 Orange: The Experience magazine mentions ClemsonLIFE

 The LIFE program was mentioned in the November 2012 edition of Orange: The Experience, a magazine produced by Clemson's IPTAY organization.
-The article on page 12 was written about Mr. Charles Bussey, who is the grandfather of ClemsonLIFE student, Hope Banks.
+The article was written about Mr. Charles Bussey, who is the grandfather of ClemsonLIFE student, Hope Banks.

 Greenville's TOWN Magazine wrote an article on ClemsonLIFE™